realworldocaml/book/en/02-guided-tour.md

 an array, and the `<-` syntax is used for modifying an element of the array.

+Arrays in OCaml are very similar to arrays in C: arrays are fixed width, indexing starts at 0, and accessing or modifying an array element is a constant-time operation.
+Arrays are more compact in terms of memory utilization than most other data structures in OCaml, including lists.
+OCaml uses three words per element of a list, but only one per element of an array.

 ### Mutable record fields

 The array is an important mutable datastructure, but it's not the only